Alon Shvut: Demography

-Not all of Alon Shvut's settlers were born in Israel, or born Jewish.
 There are residents speaking English, Russian, German, French, Amharic, Spanish, and Portuguese, among other languages.
 In 2000, a second neighborhood doubled the size of the town to accommodate an increased demand for housing.
 Among the new residents were those who had been unable to acquire lots in the original neighborhood, as well as many young families that had moved to Israel from abroad ("made aliyah"), especially from the United States.
 In the summer 2002, a group of 90 Incan Jewish immigrants, former Christians who converted to Judaism and who hail from Trujillo, Peru moved into mobile homes on the site.
 Donna Rosenthal writes of this community:

 Not all settlers were born Jewish; in summer 2002, Peruvian Indians left huts and were welcomed into new trailer homes in this Judean hills settlement.
 Although these former Christians have taken Hebrew names, they do not yet know the difference between Herzl and Hamas.
 The "Inca Jews" already have been taught the "holy trinity": the Torah, the People, the Land.
 And they call the West Bank of the Jordan river by its Biblical names, Judea and Samaria.
 "We knew we were coming to a place called 'territories' because we know other Peruvians who immigrated earlier and are living in the settlements," said a kippa-wearing convert who carried a Spanish-Hebrew prayer book.
 "But I have no problem because I don't consider the territories to be occupied.
 You cannot conquer what has belonged to you since the time of the patriarch Abraham."

-A third neighbourhood is planned for the Giv'at HaHish (גִּבְעַת הָחִי"שׁ) area northeast of the town, named after the Haganah's HISH unit's operations there.
+A third neighbourhood is planned for the Giv'at HaHish (גִּבְעַת הָחִי"שׁ) area northeast of the town, named after the Haganah's Hish unit's operations there.